 I love chocolate, but not everyone in our house does, so I don't use as much as some people do.
 After the chocolate chips start to melt, spread the chocolate over the caramel.

-Honestly, this disappears fast, but if you keep it tightly covered, it should last about a week.
+Honestly, this Christmas crack disappears fast, but if you keep it tightly covered, it should last about 2 weeks.

 - 50 Saltine Crackers